Russian Police Detain Dozens Of Opposition Deputies At Forum - UrduPoint

 Russian Police Detain Dozens Of Opposition Deputies At Forum

-Russian police on Saturday arrested dozens of opposition politicians and municipal deputies at a conference in Moscow, organisers and participants said
+Russian police on Saturday arrested around 200 opposition politicians and municipal deputies at a Moscow conference as authorities tighten the screws on Kremlin critics ahead of parliamentary elections

-Moscow, (APP - UrduPoint / Pakistan Point News - 13th Mar, 2021 ) :Russian police on Saturday arrested dozens of opposition politicians and municipal deputies at a conference in Moscow, organisers and participants said.
+Moscow, (APP - UrduPoint / Pakistan Point News - 13th Mar, 2021 ) :Russian police on Saturday arrested around 200 opposition politicians and municipal deputies at a Moscow conference as authorities tighten the screws on Kremlin critics ahead of parliamentary elections.

+A police raid on an opposition conference dedicated to running for municipal office came after President Vladimir Putin's top critic Alexei Navalny was jailed for two and a half years last month and more than 10,000 protesters detained across the country.

+While Russian police routinely break up opposition protests, the mass arrests of municipal deputies at a conference in Moscow were unprecedented.

 Participants from more than 50 of Russia's regions had gathered to discuss parliamentary and local elections in September at a forum organised by a project backed by prominent Kremlin critic Mikhail Khodorkovsky.

-Forty minutes into the conference police broke up the event and detained around 150 deputies, said opposition activist Ilya Yashin.
+Forty minutes into the conference police broke up the event and detained the participants.

+"The ENTIRE forum of Russian municipal deputies has been detained in Moscow!"
+Khodorkovsky said on Twitter, calling the detentions "unconstitutional."
+A number of well-known opposition figures including Yashin, Vladimir Kara-Murza, Yulia Galyamina, Yevgeny Roizman and Andrei Pivovarov as well as journalists have been detained.

 "A very symbolic end to a short forum: deputies in police vans, and masked police are twisting people's arms," Yashin said on Facebook.

-A number of well-known opposition figures including Yashin, Vladimir Kara-Murza, Yulia Galyamina, Yevgeny Roizman and Andrei Pivovarov as well as journalists have been detained.

-A spokesman for Moscow police told AFP he was unaware why the conference had been broken up.
+Moscow police said in a statement that around 200 people had been detained.

+Many of the conference participants did not wear masks, while some were members of an organisation whose work had been declared "undesirable," police said.

-Pivovarov, speaking to AFP from a police station, said the forum participants had been detained because authorities believe that the conference was organised by Open Russia, a movement founded by Khodorkovsky and designated as an "undesirable organisation.
+Pivovarov, speaking to AFP from a police station, said the forum participants had been detained because authorities believe that the conference was organised by Open Russia, a movement founded by Khodorkovsky and designated as an "undesirable organisation."
+The municipal forum -- the first of its kind -- was organised by United Democrats, another project backed by Khodorkovsky, Pivovarov said.

 "Their goal is to intimidate us," he said.